K-Pop Group EXID Speaks Up About Returning Without Solji

 “Solji frequently monitors us,” added Junghwa.
 “Her encouragement gives us a lot of strength, so the four of us are really thankful towards her.
 We can’t wait to come back with all five members.”

 According to LE, the title of the group’s EP, Eclipse, represents the changes EXID has had to make following Solji’s diagnosis, and the thought of EXID’s future as a fully formed group once again, with all five members.
-Eclipse is the group’s first new album since the release of L.I.E which debuted in June of 2016.
-The EP features five new songs, including “Night Rather Than Day”.
-This new song is more upbeat than the songs that the group usually performs, and has a more “vintage sound”.
+Eclipse is the group’s first new album since the release of L.I.E, which debuted in June of 2016.
+The EP features five new songs, including “Night Rather Than Day.”
+This new song is more upbeat than the songs that the group usually performs, and has a more “vintage sound.”

 “The song is about the fact that nights are more leisurely and relaxing compared to the hectic daytime,” said Hyerin.